ptero-

 A wing.

-[Greek pteron, feather, wing.]
+Greek pteron, feather, wing.

 A pterodactyl (Greek daktulos, finger) is a flying reptile of the late Jurassic period, a member of an order of such reptiles of the Jurassic and Cretaceous periods, the pterosaurs (Greek sauros, lizard); a pteranodon (Greek an-, without, plus odous, odont-, tooth) is a large tailless pterosaur of the Cretaceous period, with a long toothless beak.
 A pteropod (Greek pous, pod-, foot), a sea butterfly, is a small mollusc with wing-like extensions to its body which it uses for swimming; pteroylglutamic acid is another term for folic acid, so called because related substances, pterins, occur as pigments in insect wings.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.